Wine Quiz

 Meet the PairAnything Wine Quiz

-In late August 2025, we launched the PairAnything Wine Quiz as a Shopify app on a Swiss winery’s online store.
-Shoppers answer a few quick questions about how they plan to enjoy the wine, and the quiz matches them with three wines and food pairings to fit the vibe.
-They can add all the wines to their cart in one click, get their results by email, and check out directly on the winery’s site.
+In late August 2025, we launched the PairAnything Wine Quiz as a Shopify app on a Swiss winery's online store.
+Shoppers answer a few quick questions about how they plan to enjoy the wine, and the quiz matches them with three wines and pairings to fit the vibe.
+They can add all the wines to their cart in one click, save their results via email, and check out directly on the winery's site.
+Since launch, we've seen strong signs of success: